 We get many questions about both brands here at Love Your Dog, so we’ve compiled a list of the ones we encounter most frequently.
-Below you’ll be able to get a good overview on quality, brand trust and more.
-If there’s anything we’ve missed, feel free to drop us a line in the comments section!
+Below you’ll be able to get a good overview of quality, brand trust, and more.
+If we’ve missed anything, feel free to drop us a line in the comments section.

-Yes, they offer good quality ingredients and by-product free recipes that offer good value for money.
+Yes, they offer high-quality ingredients and by-product-free recipes that provide good value for money.
 They both score highly on third-party review sites.

-Both brands have very good reputations and are very popular.
-If you google product recalls and legislative cases brought against each, you will see that Blue Buffalo has had more than Nutro, but many were settled as unfounded or dealt with immediately, and it is also important to remember here that they are a much bigger company.
-So, both can be trusted to do the right thing should there be a problem with their products.
+Both brands have excellent reputations and are very popular.
+If you google product recalls and legislative cases brought against each, you will see that Blue Buffalo has had more than Nutro, but many were settled as unfounded or dealt with immediately, and it is also important to remember that they are a much bigger company.
+So, both can be trusted to do the right thing should their products have a problem.

-It goes without saying that both brands produce good quality nutritional foods that are great value for money, but as our cost comparison shows Nutro is considerably cheaper.
-However, if you are seeking a brand that offers much more protein, then for the slightly higher cost Blue Buffalo would be the much better option for you and your pooch.
+It goes without saying that both brands produce good quality nutritional foods that are great value for money, but as our cost comparison shows, Nutro is considerably cheaper.
+However, if you are seeking a brand that offers much more protein, then for the slightly higher cost, Blue Buffalo would be the much better option for you and your pooch.

 Both companies originated in the US and have their headquarters based here.
-They both source local ingredients from across the US and create and package their foods in house at their own purpose-built plants.
+They both source local ingredients from across the US and create and package their foods in-house at their own purpose-built plants.
 So, you can be sure that none of their ingredients come from China or less quality-driven countries.

-While we aren’t in the habit of tasting dog food ourselves as human beings, both brands have been known to satisfy the tastes of extremely picky eaters.
+While we aren’t in the habit of tasting dog food ourselves, both brands have been known to satisfy the tastes of extremely picky canine eaters.

 Pros and Cons

-Both companies have a credible and solid reputation for producing good quality well-balanced and affordable food.
-Made from locally sourced natural ingredients that ensure your pup gets everything he needs from his diet, including big meaty flavor, real meat and whole source ingredients.
-This taken into consideration with their wide choice of flavors and formulas designed to assist all types of dog mean they are both a great choice for your pup.
+Both companies have a credible and solid reputation for producing good quality, well-balanced, and affordable food.
+Made from locally sourced natural ingredients that ensure your pup gets everything he needs from his diet, including big meaty flavor, real meat, and whole source ingredients.
+This, taken into consideration with their wide choice of flavors and formulas designed to assist all types of dogs, means they are both a great choice for your pup.

-Price aside this was a closely fought contest between Blue Buffalo vs. Nutro, with both offering positives dependent on yours, and your pup’s, circumstances.
-Nutro come in at an incredibly low cost so this often is better for those families on a tighter budget, but Blue Buffalo provide much more protein and fiber than Nutro, and dogs that need such a diet would be better off with Blue Buffalo.
+Price aside, this was a closely fought contest between Blue Buffalo vs. Nutro, with both offering positives dependent on your and your pup’s circumstances.
+Nutro comes in at an incredibly low cost, so this often is better for those families on a tighter budget, but Blue Buffalo provides much more protein and fiber than Nutro, and dogs that need such a diet would be better off with Blue Buffalo.
 So, we would call this one a draw.